 Last Updated on

-There are many interesting facts about Japan which I wish I knew before I came because as I was travelling this beautiful country, I had many questions!
+I loved Japan, but there are some essential and interesting facts I wish I knew before I went because as I was travelling this beautiful country, I had many questions!
+These are all the weird and fun facts about Japan I wish I knew before I went.

 Here are the most interesting facts about Japan!